-In light of COVID-19, Credit Valley Conservation is taking steps to ensure the health and safety of our customers, suppliers, communities and people while ensuring we provide uninterrupted services.
+In light of COVID-19, Credit Valley Conservation is taking steps to ensure the health and safety of our customers, suppliers, communities and people while ensuring we continue to provide uninterrupted services.

 ENHANCED DIGITAL ACCESS

-We will continue our high-quality commitment to client service by being available via email, video conference or phone and, if deemed necessary, for site visits, inspections or feature staking.
+We continue our high-quality commitment to client service by being available via email, video conference or phone and for site visits, inspections or feature staking.
 For existing files, submissions can be made digitally – and there continue to be several options to make payments so please consult with your file contact.
-You can help us by prioritizing your business-critical needs, ensuring submissions are complete, on time and digital where possible, and by bearing with us as we adapt our business operations.
+You can help us by prioritizing your business-critical needs, ensuring submissions are complete, on time and digital where possible.
 General inquiries and new permit applications can continue to be directed via email to email@example.com.
-Please make arrangements with us beforehand if you will be dropping off paper files or applications to our Head Office.
+Although we prefer to receive digital submissions, you can drop off hard (paper) files or applications to our Head Office.
 Note due to the limited access staff has to the office, there may be delays in processing hard (paper) copy submissions.

 FILE STATUS COMMUNICATION